HCIILAB/SCUT-EPT_Dataset_Release/README.md

 - [Baidu Cloud](https://pan.baidu.com/s/1h4d1ogn_MAnE_X0LNHowYg)  (Password : bk3x , Size = 1.08GB)
 - [OneDrive](https://1drv.ms/u/s!AlPCATpK8Ix6aQ2mqpavf5rXLWI)

 Note: The SCUT-EPT dataset can only be used for non-commercial research purpose.
 For scholars or organization who wants to use the SCUT-EPT database, please first fill in this [Application Form](https://github.com/HCIILAB/SCUT-EPT_Dataset_Release/blob/master/Application_Form/Application_Form_for_Using_SCUT-EPT_2019.doc) and send it via email to us (eelwjin@scut.edu.cn, or lianwen.jin@gmail.com).
-When submiting the application form to us, please list or attached 1-2 of your publications in recent 6 years to indicate that you (or your team) do research in the related research fields of OCR, handwriting analysis and recognition, document image processing, intelligent education, and so on.
+When submiting the application form to us, please list or attached 1-2 of your publications in recent 6 years to indicate that you (or your team) do research in the related research fields of OCR, handwriting analysis and recognition, document image processing.
+At present, this dataset is only freely open to scholars in the above-mentioned fields.
 We will give you the decompression password after your letter has been received and approved.

+For any person/institute/company who do not works in the field of OCR or document analysis and recognition, please contact us to obtain a commercial license.

 ## Description